rdkcentral/Lightning/README.md

 ```
 https://jsfiddle.net/basvanmeurs/r0hkamd7/

-You can also hook into the frame loop, which runs at 60fps:
+You can also hook into the frame loop event, which runs at 60fps:
 ```javascript
 stage.on('frameStart', function(dt) {
 	stage.root.tag('left').scaleX += stage.dt * 10;